Bush tucker: Leaf

-In the media
+In media

-TV shows made use of the bush tucker theme.
-Malcolm Douglas was one of the first presenters to show how to 'live off the land' in the Australian Outback.
-Major Les Hiddins, a retired Australian Army soldier popularised the idea of bush tucker as an interesting food resource.
-He presented a hit TV series called The Bush Tucker Man on the ABC TV network in the late 1980s.
+Malcolm Douglas was one of the first TV presenters to show how to 'live off the land' in the Australian Outback.
+Major Les Hiddins, a retired Australian Army soldier popularised the idea of bush tucker as a food resource.
+He presented a TV series called The Bush Tucker Man on the ABC TV network in the late 1980s.
 In the series, Hiddins demonstrated his research for NORFORCE in identifying foods which might sustain or augment army forces in the northern Australian Outback.
-'NORFORCE' is a Regional Force Surveillance Unit of the Australian Army Reserve.

 Starting in 2002, I'm A Celebrity...
-Get Me Out of Here! became notorious for its "Bushtucker Trials", some of which involved eating meat based bush tucker (such as mealworms, locusts and kangaroo testicles) to win meals for the camp.
+Get Me Out of Here! became notorious for its "Bushtucker Trials", some of which involved eating meat-based bush tucker (such as mealworms, locusts and kangaroo testicles) to win meals for the camp.

 In early 2003, the first cooking show featuring authentic Australian foods and called Dining Downunder was produced by Vic Cherikoff and Bailey Park Productions of Toronto, Canada.
 This was followed by the Special Broadcasting Service (SBS) production of Message Stick with Aboriginal chef, Mark Olive.

-In 2008 Ray Mears made a survival television series called Ray Mears Goes Walkabout, which focused on the history of survival in Australia with a focus on bush tucker.
-In the series, Les Hiddins was a guest in one episode, with the two men sharing their knowledge and discussing various aspects of bush tucker.
+In 2008, Ray Mears made a survival television series called Ray Mears Goes Walkabout, which focused on the history of survival in Australia with a focus on bush tucker.

 In the TV survival series Survivorman, host and narrator Les Stroud spent time in the Australian outback.
 After successfully finding and eating a witchetty grub raw he found many more and cooked them, stating they were much better cooked.
 After cooking in hot embers of his fire, he removed the head and the hind of the grub and squeezed out thick yellow liquid before eating.

 The SBS documentary series Food Safari featured bush tucker in an episode that went to air in 2013.